twallet/habitus/docs/RAILWAY_DEPLOYMENT_PLAN.md

 3. If not connected, authorize Railway to access your GitHub account
 4. Select your repository: `habitus` (or your repo name)
 5. Railway will automatically detect it's a Node.js project
-6. **Before deploying, add PostgreSQL database:**
+6. **Add PostgreSQL database:**

 - In the project, click "New" → "Database" → "Add PostgreSQL"
 - Name it `habitus-db` (or your preferred name)
-- Railway will automatically create it and link it to your web service
+- Railway will create the PostgreSQL service
-- The `DATABASE_URL` will be automatically available
+- **Note:** Railway does NOT automatically link the database to your web service - you need to do this manually (see Step 3.1.1 below)

 7. Click "Deploy Now" (we'll configure it properly in next steps)